 3. They can help you save money in the long run

 Good quality shoes are more durable and last longer than lower quality shoes.
 This means that whilst a good quality pair of shoes might be more expensive, they will offer much greater value for money, and you will have to replace them significantly less often.

 4. Better for the environment

-If you suffer with bunions, or simply are seeking a high quality, and comfortable shoe then luckily for you Calla has got you covered.
-All Calla shoes are carefully handcrafted out of luxuriously soft materials in small factories in Portugal, and feature many high quality comfort elements including arch supported, cushioned insoles, wide toe boxes, and flexible uppers.
+If you suffer from bunions, or simply are seeking a high quality, and comfortable shoe then luckily for you Calla has got you covered.
+All Calla shoes are carefully handcrafted out of luxuriously soft materials in small factories in Portugal, and feature many high-quality comfort elements including arch supported, cushioned insoles, wide toe boxes, and flexible uppers.
 Shop now.